Skip to main content

 Full-time work

-If you’re studying for a Masters degree by research or a PhD
+If you’re studying for a masters by research or a PhD

 Masters by research and PhD students can work as many hours as they like.